 10.30 – 21.00: Wednesday & Friday

 - Entry Tickets: Prices and Where to Buy Them: Ticket prices vary dependent on your nationality, but most people will pay $17.95 (USD) if the tickets are purchased online in advance via the Museum website.
-Tickets can be purchased on the day at the ticket booths inside the Winter Palace, however the queues for these result in long (and sometime, all day) waits.
+Tickets can be purchased on the day at the ticket booths / ticket office inside the Winter Palace, however the queues for these result in long (and sometime, all day) waits.
 If you’re an art aficionado, pre-book and make the most of your time there, and be sure to add on the Staff Building, which is just outside the main buildings.

 - Incredible exhibits, museums and galleries not included in this photo tour of the Hermitage which you should seek out if you have time: Museum of the Imperial Porcelain Factory; Hall of Impressionist and Post-Impressionist Art (which included work by Vincent Van Gogh and is a permanent exhibition), Hermitage Theater and various other Hermitage collections such as classical antiquities and fine art.

 And that’s a wrap folks.
 I hope you enjoyed this little insight in the the incredible State Hermitage Museum and you have been inspired to include it on your visit to Saint Petersburg Russia.